mattsnr/IGWE/v1/README.md

 IGWE: Football Predictor

 IGWE is a Python-based application that uses a machine learning model to predict the outcomes of English Premier League football matches.
-It fetches real-world match and team statistics, trains a predictive model, and presents the results through a simple web interface.
+It fetches real-world match and team' statistics, trains a predictive model, and presents the results through a simple web interface.

 This project is built with a hybrid data model, giving you the best of both worlds: